CTIKR/CTIKM-Cyber-Threat-Intelligence-Knowledge-Management/Knowledge Extraction/README.md

 # Knowledge Extraction

-The first step of CTIKR is to train classification model and automatically obtain different types of CTI sentences from OSCTI articles using NLP model.
+The first step of CTIKM is to train classification model and automatically obtain different types of CTI sentences from OSCTI articles using NLP model.
 We use the python library **simpletransformers** to perform model training and inference.

 ## Introduction
 The file **CTI_sentences.xlsx** contains sentences from OSCTI articles for the purpose of training of the classification model and following evaluation.
 The 'Sentence' column contains the sentence text, the 'Tactics' column contains the sentence's Cyber attack tactic label, and the 'Behavior' column contains the sentence's Cyber attack behavior label.